Back to 212 Lacrosse

 Advanced Group

-The highest-level players train with each other in sessions built around intensity, advanced concepts, and competitive reps that prepare them for varsity and elite-level play.
+For the highest-level players.
+Built around intensity, advanced concepts, and competitive reps that prepare for varsity and elite-level play.

-Player placement is determined by coaching staff based on observed ability, and athletes may move between groups as they progress.
-Grouping by skill level also helps reduce the risk of injury by ensuring players compete against others of similar ability and physicality.
+How placement works: Coaching staff assign groups based on observed ability.
+Players can move between groups as they progress.
+Skill-based grouping also helps reduce the risk of injury by matching players with others of similar ability and physicality.

 Coaching

-Academy sessions are led by 212 Lacrosse coaches who bring both competitive playing backgrounds and a genuine commitment to developing young athletes — technically and personally.
+Sessions are led by coaches with competitive playing backgrounds and a genuine commitment to developing young athletes — technically and personally.

 Meet the Coaches